- Only people of the same gender wash the body.

 - Maintains awrah cover throughout

-- Ensure the room is clean and private — no one without a role should be present.
+Ensure the room is clean and private — only those involved in the washing or learning should be present.

 - Confirm the drain hose is connected from the table to the floor vent.